levifarley/example-quiz/README.md

 =======
 **PHP** 8 | **Laravel** 9 | **Bootstrap** 5

-_A simple and modern example quiz built to demonstrate Eloquent model relationships understanding as well as general Laravel competency._
+_A simple and modern example quiz built to demonstrate Eloquent model relationships understanding and general Laravel competency._

 ## Prerequisites
 You must have Docker Compose installed to run Laravel Sail